 And further imbalance, in turn, affects the gut health and so you have this vicious cycle of imbalance and inflammation like a runaway freight train.

 Just start nourishing your gut for better hormonal balance.

 Some of the best probiotic-rich foods include:

-- Yogurt–you want the fatty kind( stay away from the no-sugar variety as they have additives that can mess gut health.
+- Yogurt–you want the fatty kind( stay away from the no-sugar variety as they have additives that can mess up gut health.
 Greek yogurt without the fruit on the bottom is best).

 These types of foods contain plenty of gut health probiotics.

 You should also eat prebiotic foods such as bananas, mushrooms, asparagus, and vegetables.
-All these enhance a strong healthy gut and better health.
+All these enhance a healthy gut and better health.
 Many health problems including hormonal imbalances start in the gut.

 You may have heard as Hypocrites said: “All diseases begin in the gut. ”